 Tribal & Direct Services

-NNI provides specialized services to Indigenous nations in North America requesting assistance with issues ranging from constitutional reform and institution-building to strategic planning and economic development.
-These educational programs and/or facilitated planning sessions are designed, in consultation with the Native nation, to equip tribal leaders with the nation rebuilding knowledge necessary to address their organization’s or tribe’s needs.
+NNI provides specialized services to Indigenous nations, organizations, or communities requesting assistance with issues ranging from constitutional reform and institution-building to strategic planning and economic development on a fee for service basis.
+These educational programs and/or facilitated planning sessions are designed, in consultation with the client, to equip tribal leaders with the nation rebuilding knowledge necessary to address their organization’s or tribe’s needs.

 -Hopi Tribe’s Executive Director’s office

-Customized short lectures, facilitated discussions on applicability of content, decisional case studies, multimedia presentations, interactive brainstorming, and more on the following topics:
+Customized educational seminars consisting of short lectures, facilitated discussions on applicability of content, decisional case studies, multimedia presentations, interactive brainstorming, and more are available on the following topics:

 - Native Nation Building